dangeroustech/StreamDL/README.md

                                 Time to Repetitively Check Users, in Minutes
 ```

-## Requirements
+## Install

 ### Docker

 - Built on Docker 19.03.4
 - Built on Docker-Compose 1.24.1

-### Bare Metal

-- Python 3.8
-- ffmpeg
-- pipenv (`pip install pipenv` *or* `pip3 install pipenv` *depending on your system*)

-## Install

-### Docker

 If you'd like to tweak individual parameters, the Dockerfile provided can be used.

 Edit the Environment variables in `docker-compose.yml.example` to modify script functionality.

 Otherwise, just rename it to `docker-compose.yml` and run `docker-compose up -d`.